alshedivat/al-folio/_pages/about.md

 - Hardware-in-the-loop simulation, and real-time operating systems
 - Smart grid scheduling and operation under uncertainty

-Hantao Cui publishes research papers as well as open-source software for research.
-Use the icons at the bottom of this page to checkout the most recent papers and tools.
+Hantao Cui publishes research papers and open-source software for research.
+Use the icons at the bottom of the page to checkout the most recent papers and tools.